-The facility to send to Sprout addresses is OPTIONAL for a particular node or wallet implementation.
+The facility to send to Sprout addresses is in any case OPTIONAL for a particular node or wallet implementation.

 4.6.2 Sending Notes (Sapling)

 In order to send Sapling shielded value, the sender constructs a transaction with one or more Output descriptions.